Hwy Storage McAllen2223 N. 23rd StMcAllen, TX 78501956-403-6854

 Social Security Number: Drivers License/State: / Telephone (Home): Telephone (cell): Work Phone: E-Mail: The above address or Tenant’s email address provided will be used for all written notices to Tenant unless Tenant gives written notice of change to Lessor.

-2. TENANT INFORMATIONAre you or your spouse in the Military/Reserves at the time of signing this Agreement[ check one or both if applicable] in the reserves, National Guard, or Texas State Guard on active duty.
+Are you or your spouse in the Military/Reserves at the time of signing this Agreement, Yes or No?

 Tenant agrees to immediately notify Lessor of changes in Tenant’s mailing address, email, phone number, or other information provided by Tenant.
 Except as provided in paragraph 33, a change of mailing or email address will not be effective unless the new address is COMPLETE and the notice is mailed, faxed, or emailed to Lessor’s address stated herein in WRITING and SIGNED and DATED by Tenant and actually RECEIVED by Lessor.
 See also paragraph 33.